Australian Native Plant Garden Design | Water-Wise & Wildlife

 • Materials

-Extensive sandstone work, retaining walls, paths and terracing
+Major sandstone work, retaining walls, permeable paths, and comprehensive terracing

 • Water Features

-Billabong pond, dry creek bed, frog bog and bird bathing area
+Billabong pond with native aquatics, dry creek bed, frog bog, and tiered bird bathing station

 • Structures